Merovex/verkilo-script/README.md

 ### Fancy Page Breaks

 One feature of the LaTeX Memoir package is Fancy Page Break.
 In print, the fancy page break appears as vertical white space (three blank lines typically) between two sections, or a symbol denoting the break when it appears at the bottom of a page.
 While Verkilo does not use Memoir class, we did borrow the Fancy Page Break.
-This means your PDF will benefit from these expected behaviors.
+Your PDF will benefit from these expected behaviors.
+Other formats will show a horizontal rule.

 To create a fancy page break, use the [Horizontal Rule](https://www.markdownguide.org/basic-syntax/#horizontal-rules) markup.